 Submissions are currently closed.

-Look for current issues of the North Coast Squid on sale at Cloud & Leaf Bookstore and Manzanita News & Espresso in Manzanita, the Beehive in Nehalem, The Roost in Wheeler, Tillamook County Pioneer Museum in Tillamook, Cannon Beach Books in Cannon Beach, Lucy’s Books in Astoria, Beach Books in Seaside and the Rowboat Gallery in Pacific City.
+Look for current issues of the North Coast Squid on sale at Cloud & Leaf Bookstore and Manzanita News & Espresso in Manzanita, the Beehive in Nehalem, The Roost in Wheeler, Tillamook County Pioneer Museum in Tillamook, Cannon Beach Books in Cannon Beach, Lucy’s Books in Astoria, and Beach Books in Seaside.
 Net proceeds from the cover price go towards future issues of the North Coast Squid.

 Word & Image: A Dialogue Between Writers and Artists